-- Nominally Christian/testimony unclear/church background is weak either by denomination or attendance. - Non-Christian, but seems to be reachable.
-Evidences a strong openness or desire for "religious/Bible" teaching. - Reasons for application are primarily academic but feel Christian principles and training may help. - An emphasis is placed on discipline and the desire for it in the education of their children. - No serious discipline or academic problems. - o Will sign the statement of faith and agreement on the application.
+- Nominally Christian/testimony and unclear church background is weak either by denomination or attendance - Non-Christian but seems to be reachable.
+Evidences a strong openness or desire for 'religious/Bible' teaching. - No serious discipline or academic problems. - Emphasis is placed on discipline and the desire for it in the education of their children. - Will sign the statement of faith and agreement on the application.

-Rejected:
+Student Admissions Review Criteria - Rejected

-- Substantial evidence of opposition to or lack of commitment to Biblical values. - Non-Christian and/or cult member.
-Professing atheist.
-No church attendance. - Serious differences with the school's Biblical base and/or doctrine. - Motivation to enroll their children is only academic and Bible training is only tolerated. - Child evidence of a background of academic, discipline, or learning challenges or problems that are beyond the school's reach. - · The Administrator recommends that the application not be accepted.
+- Substantial evidence of opposition to or lack of commitment to Biblical values. - Non Christian and/or cult member.
+Professing atheist, No church attendance.

+- Motivation to enroll their children is only academic and Bible training is only tolerated. - The Principal recommends that the application not be accepted.